Freedom (The Following): Summary

 A man, Decklan, wheels his partner on a gurney into the area where Luke is being kept, where they shoot security members dead.
 Serena leads Luke out of the room and Decklan takes him from there.
 The FBI shows up before they're able to escape.
 Mike checks IDs of a few hospital workers.
 Serena is in the group and hesitates to show her ID and tries to stab Mike, but is shot dead when she refuses to give information on Lily and again pulls a knife on Mike.
 Another of Lily's men is waiting in an ambulance for Decklan to bring Luke to, but the FBI corner the ambulance and shoot the driver dead.
-Ryan finds Luke and Decklan in a back room and Decklan pulls a gun to Ryan's head.
+Ryan finds Luke and Decklan in a back room and Decklan puts a gun to Ryan's head.
 Ryan escapes and shoots Decklan dead as Luke runs away and escapes through a market.

 Carrie shows up at the market to briefly meet up with Ryan.
 She then goes on air for the story about Lily's arranged attack and rescue mission, which Joe and Emma watch.
 Meanwhile, Mandy packs her bag and leaves Korban.
 She is picked up by a local cop and calls Mark, whose number she got online.

 Ryan assures Mike that they will find Lily and Joe and eventually live a normal life.
 The two return to Ryan's apartment and there is a knock at the door.
 Mike sees Claire and runs over to Ryan, saying he can explain everything.
 The door opens and Ryan stares at Claire in complete shock.